Type conversion in Java with Examples

-- If one operand is a long, float or double the whole expression is promoted to long, float or double respectively.
+- If one operand is long, float or double the whole expression is promoted to long, float, or double respectively.

-While evaluating expressions, the result is automatically updated to larger data type of the operand.
-But if we store that result in any smaller data type it generates compile time error, due to which we need to type cast the result.
+While evaluating expressions, the result is automatically updated to a larger data type of the operand.
+But if we store that result in any smaller data type it generates a compile-time error, due to which we need to typecast the result.

-NOTE- In case of single operands the result gets converted to int and then it is type casted accordingly, as in the above example.
+Note: In case of single operands the result gets converted to int and then it is typecast accordingly, as in the above example.

 This article is contributed by Apoorva Singh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.